backyardbiomech/APlabs/docs/LabChart/Thermoregulation/ThermoregulationLab.md

 ### Lab Procedure:

 #### Overview:
+In each of these experiments you will:

++ pull a “mouse” from the warm water bath
++ dry it thoroughly (except for one)
++ suspend the mouse from your ring stand
++ start recording
++ record ambient temperature
-In each of these experiments you will pull a “mouse” from the warm water bath, dry it thoroughly, suspend the mouse from your ring stand, start recording, record ambient temperature, insert the temperature probe, and begin a treatment.
-You will then record the mouse’s temperature for at least five minutes, sometimes longer.
++ insert the temperature probe and add a comment
++ begin a treatment while recording the mouse’s temperature for at least five minutes, sometimes longer
++ when complete, take the measurements needed to calculate the surface area of the mouse

+Throughout, you should take good notes to keep track of what you did and any measurements.

 The temperature probe is a small, white waterproof wire which plugs into port 1 on the PowerLab.